 367: Time of check, time of use

-Burns A. and Wellings A., Language Vulnerabilities - Let’s not forget Concurrency, IRTAW 14, 2009.
+Burns A. and Wellings A.[4]

 7.25.3 Mechanism of failure

 Any time that a shared resource is open to general inspection, the resource can be monitored by a foreign process to determine usage patterns, timing patterns, and access patterns to determine ways that a planned attack can succeed7F.
 Such monitoring could be, but is not limited to: